City Break in Chania: Mediterranean Charm and History

 The city is accessible via Chania International Airport or a ferry from the Greek mainland, allowing for minimal travel friction.

-Day 1: Old Town and Venetian Harbor
+Day 1: Chania Old Town and Venetian Harbor

 Day 2: Culture, Markets, and Coastal Relaxation